Rabbi Leah will be on maternity leave from Tuesday 21st March 2023 – Tuesday 19th March 2024.

 Leah is Rabbi of Kehillah North London.

-Among her passions and projects, she built and co-led the doubling in size of the Progressive Jewish Chaplaincy program, taught and led on the coordinating team for the Open Talmud Project – the only cross-communal open-to-all-learners Talmud initiative in Britain – and she is a current and founding member of Na’amod: British Jews Against Occupation (@NaamodUK), a movement of British Jews dedicated to ending our community’s support for the Occupation.
+Leah is co-coordinator of Azara-Opening the Beit Midrash (www.azara.org.uk), a new initiative creating Jewish text learning for everyone in the UK, and she is a current and founding member of Na’amod: British Jews Against Occupation (@NaamodUK), a movement of British Jews dedicated to ending our community’s support for the Occupation.

 Leah also holds an MA in Jewish Studies from King’s College London, and a BA in English Literature from the University of Kansas, with concentrations in Modern European History and French language studies at the Alliance Française in Paris.

 Leah is from a ‘country,’ as Bob Dylan wrote, ‘called the Midwest.’
-She especially loves teaching Torah & Jewish text study, youth work, building community, and organising for change.
-She also loves travel & the universe, both this actual one, as well as fictional universes and stories.
-She lives in Kentish Town with her partner, Benji Stanley, also a rabbi.
+They especially love teaching Torah & Jewish text study, youth work, building community, and organising for change.
+They also love travel & the universe, both this actual one, as well as fictional universes and stories.
+They live in Kentish Town with their partner, Benji Stanley, also a rabbi.
 She/They

 Our general ‘minhag’ (custom) is to meet for Shabbat morning services on the 1st and 3rd Saturdays of the month, and for a Friday evening service on the 2nd Friday of each month, as well as meeting for all major festivals.